Nova Biomedical

 Be Life-Threatening to the Patient

 Bedside glucose testing is one of the most commonly performed tests in the hospital and many clinicians take the accuracy and reliability of these results for granted.
 However, certain glucose meters have interferences from medications and other endogenous factors that can cause erroneous glucose meter results.
 Five recently published papers have reported that inaccurate results from these meters have lead to improper treatment, such as giving insulin to a patient who is hypoglycemic, which can cause catastrophic outcomes including death.
-This is an ongoing, real-life problem, with erroneous glucose meter results and inappropriate insulin administration.1-5 In addition to adverse events, meter errors can cause increased length of stay and increase the cost of hospitalization.
+This is an ongoing, real-life problem, with reports of adverse outcomes due to erroneous glucose meter results and inappropriate insulin administration.1-4 In addition to adverse events, meter errors can cause increased length of stay and cost of hospitalization.

 Nam TranNam Tran